 Healing After Infidelity: What Doesn't Work.

-This week we’re exploring “the least productive thing those who were betrayed did after the infidelity came to light?”
-Just as most people would agree that pouring fuel on a fire isn’t particularly productive, those taking the survey also agreed that certain courses of action after the affair failed to be productive.
+This week I'd like to discuss some of the least productive things those who were betrayed did after the infidelity came to light.
+Just as most people would agree that pouring fuel on a fire isn't particularly productive, those taking one of our past surveys agreed that after the affair was made known certain courses of action failed to be productive.

 • 17% Didn't take action soon enough to heal